|

 Weakness: Napalm Bomb

-STONE MANThis giant hulk of a robot is built to look as though he’s constructed completely from bricks.
+This giant hulk of a robot is built to look as though he’s constructed completely from bricks.
 His weapon is the Power Stone which sends out several rocks in a spiraling formation.
-Stone Man will also leap high into the air and attempt to land on his enemy.
-He will appear to crumble into a pile of bricks when he hits the ground, only to quickly get back to his feet.
-Napalm Bombs work well on Stone Man though they are frustrating to use as he is invulnerable most of the time.
+Stone Man will also leap high into the air and attempt to land on his enemy, or sometimes he hops around repeatedly, chasing after you to the point of madness.
+He will sometimes appear to crumble into a pile of bricks when he hits the ground after a high jump, only to quickly get back to his feet.
+Napalm Bombs work well on Stone Man though they are frustrating to use as he is invulnerable most of the time (you cannot hit him when he is charging up his Power Stone or when he’s crumbled into a pile of bricks).
 Sometimes it is better to simply plaster him with rapid-fire plasma shots.

 Weapon: Rain Flush